 - Be considered a person with a disability under the Ontario Disability Support Program Act

 In addition to the above requirements, applicants must demonstrate financial need to be eligible.
-Here are the income and asset thresholds:
+This is determined through a detailed review of your household’s income and assets.

 Applicants must go through an in-depth financial assessment to confirm income and demonstrate assets below the allowable limits.
 Exceptions are made for the principal residence and vehicle.